zirujauak/mxyzptlk/README.md

     The if-archive has quite a number of free games.
 This interpreter is for "zcode" games only, generally those with names ending in ".z{version}".
 Only `version`s 3, 4, 5, 7, and 8 are supported, though version 7 is somewhat rare and I haven't tried running one yet.

-    Download a zcode file ([Curses](https://www.ifarchive.org/if-archive/games/zcode/curses.z5), for example) and try it out:
+    Download a zcode file ([Curses](htt
+    ps://www.ifarchive.org/if-archive/games/zcode/curses.z5), for example) and try it out:
     ```
     mxyzptlk curses.z5
     ```

     Further, the if-archive has Blorb resource [files](https://www.ifarchive.org/indexes/if-archive/infocom/media/blorb/) with sounds for both `The Lurking Horror` and `Sherlock`.
 It may be necessary to [patch](https://www.ifarchive.org/indexes/if-archive/infocom/patches/) your zcode file to take advantage of these resources.

+    **NOTE**: The windows binary may segfault on exit.
+I'm still investigating why this is, but it doesn't seem to hurt anything.

 * The [Masterpieces Of Infocom](https://en.wikipedia.org/wiki/Classic_Text_Adventure_Masterpieces_of_Infocom) CD-ROM